Bitcoin Hardware Wallet

 Most people that are just now entering the realm of Bitcoin will, without a doubt, procure themselves a Bitcoin web wallet on one of the various sites that offer the service, and for most, this option will most likely be all they ever need, in regards to Bitcoin storage.
 However, a few will require something a bit more secure.

-There are three options available in the world of Bitcoin wallets:
+There are four options available in the world of Bitcoin wallets:

 Bitcoin web wallet

-To start, we have the aforementioned Bitcoin online wallet, which is basically allowing a third party website (and its owner’s) to store your bitcoin for you, giving you access to it via their web interface with a browser of your choice.
+To start, we have the aforementioned Bitcoin online wallet, which is basically allowing a third party website (and its owner’s) to create and potentially hold the bitcoin for you, giving you access to it via their web interface with a browser of your choice.

 Bitcoin software wallet

-Next, we have what is called a software wallet, which is basically a wallet that utilizes software for accessing your Bitcoin.
+Next, we have what is called a software wallet, which is basically creating and storing the bitcoin private key on your own device.

 This software is installed on your computer.